gnunn1/modernize-apps-jboss/docs/cdk-docs/md/03-mono-to-micro-part-1.md

 ## Examine the sample project

-The sample project shows the components of a basic WildFly Swarm project laid out in different subdirectories according to Maven best practices.
+The sample project shows the components of a basic Thorntail (ex-WildFly Swarm) project laid out in different subdirectories according to Maven best practices.

 **1. Examine the Maven project structure.**